benjohnbarnes/DefaultsKey/README.md

 ## Basic Use

-Here's how you'd read or write a value in `UserDefaults` using a defaults key:
+Here's how you read or write a value in `UserDefaults` using `UserDefaultsKey`:

 ```swift
 let defaults = UserDefaults.standard